-- Faculty Librarians participate in the selection of library materials for his/her faculty/school.
-They are responsible for ensuring that materials on new courses are acquired, new subjects in relevant fields are not neglected, and also to supplement the recommendations made by their faculty staff members.
-They also work jointly with faculty staff in the selection and evaluation of electronic resources of bibliographic databases and aggregate contents, whether new or renewals.
+- Faculty/School Librarians participate in the selection of library materials for his/her faculty/school.
+They are responsible for ensuring that materials on new courses are acquired, new subjects in relevant fields are not neglected, and also to supplement the recommendations made by their academic staff.
+They also work jointly with academic staff in the selection and evaluation of electronic resources of bibliographic databases and aggregate contents, whether new or renewals.

 - Senior Library staff members are designated as Selection/Liaison Team and assist in the selection of materials in the subject areas assigned to them.
 They also select materials for general reference and information.

-- The Library also purchases monographic materials through the “Books on Approval Plan (BOAP)” provided by some book vendors.
+- The Library also purchases monographic materials through the “Books on Approval Plan (BOAP)” provided by book vendor(s).
 Books are sent to the Library according to specified subject profiles and other non-subject parameters.
-Faculty Librarians undertake to review the BOAP from time to time in cooperation with departmental Library Liaison Officers and academic staff.
+Faculty/School Librarians undertake to review the BOAP from time to time in cooperation with departmental Library Liaison Officers (LLO) and academic staff.

 - Contents of Materials